pyscf/pyscf/README.md

         pip install pyscf

-* (Optionally) Extensions projects geomopt, dftd3, dmrgscf, doci, icmpspt, properties, semiempirical, shciscf ... (more on https://github.com/pyscf) can be installed using pip
+* (Optionally) Extensions projects geomopt, dmrgscf, doci, fciqmc, icmpspt, properties, semiempirical, shciscf ... (more on https://github.com/pyscf) can be installed using pip